A Complete Guide to Pregnancy Safe Core Exercises

-All great questions and to be honest with you, there is a lot of really bad information out there.
+All great questions about core training during pregnancy and to be honest with you, there is a lot of really bad information out there.

 - Exercise in pregnancy should be meant to set you UP for a good recovery postpartum.
 Not set you back which can often happen when you try to do too much through your pregnancy.

 - “Just listen to your body” is lazy advice from your trainer.
 ESPECIALLY with your first pregnancy.
 How do you know what to listen for?
 Maybe you won’t realize your body was trying to tell you something until after you’re injured.